pulumi/docs/content/docs/reference/pkg/python/pulumi_gcp/dns/_index.md

 <dd><p>Manages a set of DNS records within Google Cloud DNS.
 For more information see <a class="reference external" href="https://cloud.google.com/dns/records/">the official documentation</a> and
 <a class="reference external" href="https://cloud.google.com/dns/api/v1/resourceRecordSets">API</a>.</p>
 <blockquote>
-<div><strong>Note:</strong> The Google Cloud DNS API requires NS records be present at all
-times.
-To accommodate this, when creating NS records, the default records Google automatically creates will be silently overwritten.
-Also, when destroying NS records, Terraform will not actually remove NS records, but will report that it did.</div></blockquote>
+<div><strong>Note:</strong> The provider treats this resource as an authoritative record set.
+This means existing records (including the default records) for the given type will be overwritten when you create this resource in Terraform.
+In addition, the Google Cloud DNS API requires NS records to be present at all times, so Terraform will not actually remove NS records during destroy but will report that it did.</div></blockquote>
 <table class="docutils field-list" frame="void" rules="none">
 <col class="field-name" />
 <col class="field-body" />